Your council members

 Biography to come...

-Mr. Le Chatelier is the chair of the Recreation, Sports, Community Services, Youth and Family Committee and of the Citizens Safety Committee, as well as vice-chair of the Urban Planning Advisory Committee.
+Mr. Le Chatelier is the chair of the Recreation, Sports, Community Services, Youth and Family Committee and of the Citizens Safety Committee.
 Mr. Le Chatelier also sits on the Demolition Committee and the Public Security Commission of the Agglomération de Longueuil.

 City councillor for District 2